NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5X
     - 0C damage increased from 60 to 80
     - Full charge damage increased from 100 to 120
-    - Full charge time reduced from 100 to 76 frames
+    - Full charge time reduced from 100 to 76 frames (TODO: is this 77 frames now?)
     - Duration improved from 1 frame to 7
     - Fully charged from frame 1 to 8
     - Damage adjusted to the cinematic portion of the attack
     - All hand hitboxes bigger
+    - Hitbox appears one frame later
+    - Has one less super freeze frame
 - 4X requires and costs 25%
 - RB
     - Is super cancellable
     - High crushes frame 6 (from 1)
-    - Improved lift from 64 to 100
 - RA
     - Kunai stagger causing launch on grounded opponents
     - Kunais have more lift for better combo consistency, e.g. RA(B)